The sun's ultraviolet (UV) radiation is the major cause of skin cancer but it is also our best source of vitamin D.

 - Who is at risk of vitamin D deficiency?

 Vitamin D plays an important role in maintaining healthy bones and muscles.
-Vitamin D forms in the skin when it is exposed to UV radiation from the sun (sunlight).
+Vitamin D forms when skin is exposed to UV radiation from the sun.

 We can also get vitamin D from some foods we eat, such as oily fish, eggs and liver as well as margarine and dairy products fortified with vitamin D. However we cannot get enough vitamin D from our diet to maintain the levels our body needs to be healthy.
 This is why some sun exposure is important, but we must be careful not to get too much.

-During the months of June and July only, people living in the southern part of the state (Perth or below) should go outside without any protection for 30 minutes a day around midday to make sure they have enough vitamin D during winter.
+During the months of June and July only, people living in the southern part of the state (Perth or below) should go outside without any protection for 30 minutes a day around midday on most days of the week.
+This is to help boost vitamin D levels during winter.

-In winter in northern parts of Australia, where the UV radiation levels remain high throughout the year, vitamin D levels can be maintained through day-to-day outdoor activities and there is no need for intentional sun exposure.
+In winter in northern parts of Australia (above Perth), where the UV radiation levels remain high throughout the year, vitamin D levels can be maintained through day-to-day outdoor activities and there is no need for intentional sun exposure.

 Some groups in the community have a higher risk of vitamin D deficiency.
 They include:

-- Babies and infants of vitamin D deficient mothers, especially if the babies are exclusively or partially breastfed.
+- Babies and infants of vitamin D deficient mothers

 People in these groups should consult their doctor for advice on whether they need to take a vitamin D supplement.